FISH FARM FACTS

 EDWARD ISLAND

-There are no salmon farms on Prince Edward Island but the province is home to hatcheries, processing and world-class aquaculture research facilities.
+There are no salmon or trout farms on Prince Edward Island but the province is home to hatcheries, processing and world-class aquaculture research facilities.

 News & Releases